WDI-SEA/interview-questions/readme.md

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage? specificity. an id would be more important than a class.
 * What existing CSS frameworks have you used locally, or in production?
-How would you change/improve them?
+How would you change/improve them? bootstrap
 * Have you played around with the new CSS Flexbox or Grid specs?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
+Retina refers to displays with an extremely high pixel density.
+THe problem with high density displays is that images built for low resolution screens will show up super tiny.
+One way to deal with this is to have two sets of images.
+One set is used for low-desnity displays, and another is used for high density displays.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.

 ## JS Questions